dbt-labs/docs.getdbt.com/website/docs/reference/commands/build.md

 ## Unit tests

-When `dbt build` is executed with unit tests, the models will be processed according to their lineage and dependencies.
+When `dbt build` is executed with unit tests applied, the models will be processed according to their lineage and dependencies.
 The tests will be executed as follows:

 - [Unit tests](/docs/build/unit-tests) are run on a SQL model.
 - The model is materialized.